RyothJT/fpga_sobel/README.md

 Data starts by accepting the whole first line of the first image without outputting.
 We do not have enough data to do a convolution yet, and our image would actually get larger if we took started outputting values during this time.

 After we have the first line and the first two datapoints of the next line, we can compute the first multiplication.
 This is the top-left corner of the image.
 The module masks the data accordingly, such that unknown values are set to 0.

-TODO finish this explanation
+Computation then starts, and after pipelineing, the result is done, valid_out is set to true for one cycle, and TX outputs the computed value.
+Output and input takes place concurrently until all the input has been recieved, after which shifting and bit masking is done without input until all pixels have been output.
+The state reverts to idle and is ready to receive a new image.

 # Setup